-it is not as simple as a simple call to a local window supplier and order a ‘regular’ window.
+it is not as simple as a simple call to a local window supplier to order a ‘regular’ window.
 There is nothing ‘regular’ about today's array of window style options.
 Understanding the difference between each style will help you to decide which style is the right one for you.

-Sliding windows are windows that are typically rectangular shaped and made up of two sashes.
+Sliding windows are typically rectangular shaped and often contain two sashes.
 The sides of these windows are usually short and the tops and bottoms are long.
 These sashes are inside tracks that allow the sashes to open by sliding.
 Replacement slider windows

-Tilting windows include popular window styles like double hung, awning, and casement.
+Tilting windows include popular window styles like double-hung, awning, and casement.

-Casement windows are usually rectangular windows that are tall and narrow.
+are usually rectangular windows that are tall and narrow.
 They are hinged on one side of the frame and the other side is able to be opened for ventilation by a cranking mechanism.
 They can be ‘cranked’ out fully for cleaning.

 Windows are an intricate part of your home.
 Choosing your style window depends a lot on what amount of space you have to fill and the general style of your home.
 Let the window experts at Window Nation help you to find the window that is perfect for you.